How to Make a Palm Cross (Easy Palm Cross Instructions!)

 This folded area (on the right side in the picture above) will be the front, vertical section of your finished Palm Sunday cross.
 The bigger this folded area, the bigger your palm leaf cross will be, and vice versa.

-And of course the thicker end will be the top, while the pointy end will be the bottom.
+And, of course, the thicker end will be the top, while the pointy end will be the bottom.

 How to Make a Palm Cross Step 3